7 Things All Homebuyers Should Know

 Learn about the three most common types of programs.

-To qualify for an assistance program, both the homebuyer and the property must meet certain criteria, which vary by program.
+To qualify for an assistance program, both the homebuyer and the property must meet certain criteria, which will vary by program.
 Standard criteria include property location, type of home, sales price, household income, and homebuyer education certifications.
 There are often additional benefits, or even entirely separate programs, for educators, protectors, healthcare workers, veterans and households with disabled members.

 Homebuyers must also demonstrate that they are financially responsible.
 Assistance programs have credit score thresholds and cash reserve requirements.
 Most programs will require a little money down from the homebuyer, as well as homebuyer education, especially for first-time homebuyers, to ensure the long-term homeownership success of each new buyer.